We are proud to be grassroots-funded. More than 85% of Move to Amend’s budget comes from people like you who give anywhere from $5 to $20,000.

 Here’s the break down of 2016 income:

 We are a lean, efficient organization.
-Much of our $388,500 budget goes toward the nine staff who help our grassroots organizers across the country to educate and influence their communities and policymakers.
+Much of our $388,500 budget goes toward the eight staff who help our grassroots organizers across the country to educate and influence their communities and policymakers.
 Our internship program trains 6-8 young leaders in the skills needed to run an organization and build a movement.

 Only a small percentage of our budget is devoted to raising resources.
 Much of our fundraising is done by volunteer labor by members of our board of directors.